 Have you ever gazed into your dog’s eyes and literally felt the joy in your heart from their look of adoration?
-Or maybe waking up in the morning isn’t as terrible when you get to watch your dog do their morning doga routine.
+Or maybe waking up in the morning isn’t as terrible when you get to be a dog mom and watch your dog do their morning doga routine.
 Whatever it is, something about these magical creatures improves our lives in countless ways.
 Dogs add laughter and smiles to our faces on the daily.
-Here are just a few reasons why dogs make us happy and add so much to our hearts being our loyal companions.
+Here are just a few reasons why dogs make us happy and add so much to our daily lives.

-Dogs Have a Positive Impact On Our Emotional, Behavior, and Physical Qualities
+Dogs Have a Positive Impact On Our Emotional, Behavioral, and Physical Qualities

 Barkbox published a study showing a positive impact on the emotional, behavioral, and physical impact dogs have on their pup parents.
-A few of their results reflected that:
+A few of their results revealed that:

 Being a Dog Mom Releases Oxytocin

 Oxytocin is a hormone released from our body known to make us feel “in love” and all cuddly.
-Scientists have confirmed this by performing tests where we stare into our dogs beaming eyes and our oxytocin levels spike-as do our dogs oxytocin levels!
+Scientists have confirmed this by performing tests where we stare into our dog’s beaming eyes and our oxytocin levels spike-as do our dog’s oxytocin levels!
 This makes our bond stronger with our dogs and decreases our cortisol (our stress hormone) and anxiety levels.
-Excuse me while I go grab my dogs to give them the biggest hug ever..
+Excuse me while I go grab my dogs and give them the biggest hugs ever.